joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 Just as they had in the spaceship before, the two of them sat there together recovering.

 ...

 While resting, Wilbert took some time to collect his thoughts and solidify his intentions.
 He needed to have a clear understanding of what his situation was.

 After a few moments reorganizing his thoughts, Wilbert was able to assemble a clear recollection of everything that had happened inside the spaceship.
 What really stood out to him was how terrifying and dangerous the last moments had been.
 It seemed a miracle Remy had been able to save them at all.

 Since the glow of the blanket was still pretty dim, Wilbert stood up and went to get another flashlight.
 Once he found one, he walked back towards the ship to look at it more closely.
 Remy followed along with him.

 Wilbert suspected that returning to the inside of the ship would be terribly unsafe.
 It didn't make any difference though, because Wilbert couldn't imagine how he'd get back inside the spaceship anyway.
 The window on its side was now completely gone.

 Together, the two of them walked around the spaceship several times, observing it from all sides.
 Remy, a few steps behind, ended up facing the side of the ship, with Wilbert at its front.
 Neither of them could find much of any interest.
 There was only solid hull, no windows, doorways, or anything else.
-The spaceship looked much like it had before Remy's arrival.
+The spaceship looked much like it had before the window appeared.
 Still, Remy decided she would try to get in anyway.
 She jumped up and poked her head into the ship.
 The result was a very peculiar sight.

-Wilbert was suddenly able to see Remy on both sides of the ship, as if she were split in two pieces.
-Her body was leaning into the port side of the ship as her head poked out of starboard.

-Remy looked like she was in two disconnected pieces.
-She appeared as a little floating head peeking out from the other side of the spaceship, while her body stayed her body stayed in place.
+Wilbert was suddenly able to see Remy on both sides of the ship, who looked like she was in two disconnected pieces.
+She appeared as a little floating head peeking out from the opposite side of the spaceship, while her body stayed in place.

-Remy withdrew her head.
-Immediately she was whole again, right back where she started.
-Then she returned to Wilbert.
+Then Remy withdrew her head, and immediately she was whole again, right back where she started.
+Disappointed, she returned to Wilbert.

 Wilbert was quite perplexed by what he saw.
+Even though Remy could pass through the hull, it seemed she effectively had nowhere to go.

-At the same time, he was less frustrated than he had been before.
+To some degree this bothered Wilbert, since he was again locked out of his ship.
+However, he was less frustrated than he would have been before.
 His situation was different now.
-He was still locked out of the spaceship but progress seemed possible.
-Wilbert was developing a plan.
+Progress seemed possible.
+In Wilbert's mind, he was developing a plan.

 He didn't know precisely what he was supposed to do, but he had at least a general idea of his task.
 He remembered BBR's request, and he still had hope that if he could complete his task, he might be able to repair his ship, or rather, repair *the* ship (Burt).
 If Wilbert could help BBR then she'd help him, and he could build a new spaceship BBR would teach him to build a new spaceship of his own, one that really would be “Property of Wilbert”.

 Wilbert was ready to take his next steps.
 "Okay," he thought, "Mission objectives:  Water...  blanket... spaceship...
 Get the water to the blanket, get the blanket to the spaceship."

 It was the most he could understand, given the few directions he’d gotten from BBR.

 How exactly the blanket would help Wilbert to get water was the part Wilbert didn't understand.
 BBR had mentioned she'd done something to the blanket in order to make it useful, but Wilbert didn't know what.
 He did at least understand what solution he was looking for.
 He needed to figure out what was so special about that blanket.

-Wilbert walked back towards where he had woken up.
+Wilbert walked back towards the spot where he had woken up.
 Remy’s blanket sat there where she’d left it, between the ship and his work desk.
-Wilbert knelt down on one knee and picked it up, then shook it a bit to uncrumple it.
+Wilbert knelt down on one knee and picked up the blanket, then shook it a bit to uncrumple it.

 In addition to its obvious glow, Wilbert noticed how soft and smooth it was.
 As it uncrumpled, he could also tell that it had a circular shape, almost like a round bath mat.
 It was surprisingly large once it was splayed out.